Benefits for primary and secondary school pupils

 Our local schools cook nutritious meals every day, using only fresh ingredients.
 There is a different menu each day, and a choice of main dish.
-Vegetarian alternatives are available, and religious requirements can be met.
+Vegetarian alternatives are available.

 Some schools have further information about their meals available on their own websites.
 You can find links to these in our school directories.